rayryeng/RTSPTest/README.md

     a=framerate:24.0
     a=control:trackID=2

 Basically, the first chunk of text gives you information about when you have accessed the data as well as some general information about it.
 What is important is the very first line: `RTSP/1.0 200 OK`.
 A server response code of `200` means that everything is working fine.
 Anything else you should consider it as being an error.
 The second chunk of text gives you information about the media you are trying to access.
 What is important are the `m=video` and `m=audio` tags.
 What follows each of these tags are information about the audio or video data within the content you are trying to stream.
 As you can see, the video standard used for the content is H.264, while the audio is MP4.
 It is also important to see that where the tags `a=control` are, this tells you the `trackID` or basically which "channel" we need to access either the audio or video data.
 More information about the SDP protocol can [be found here](http://en.wikipedia.org/wiki/Session_Description_Protocol).
+Another way that this can be specified is if there is a `stream` tag instead of `trackID`.
+This is essentially the same thing.
 There is more important information about the video and audio tracks, but the current implementation does not extract this information.
 On future versions, this information will inevitably be extracted to allow for actual media playback.

 ## OPTIONS